The hot list: Where to travel in January

 January in the UK may not guarantee sunshine – but we know plenty of destinations that can

 We’re not even a week into January and we’re already dreaming of a holiday.
-As the UK braces for more icy showers, sleet, and snow, sun-drenched spring days and warmer weather couldn’t feel more out of reach.
+As the UK braces for more icy showers, sleet and snow, sun-drenched spring days and warmer weather couldn’t feel more out of reach.
 The good news?
 Guaranteed sunshine is just a flight away.
-We’ve scoured the globe for the best sunny destinations to visit this month, spanning Spain to Scottsdale, and all boasting balmy 20°C+ temperatures.
+We’ve scoured the globe for the best sunny destinations to visit this month, spanning Spain to Scottsdale, all boasting balmy 20°C+ temperatures.
 Here’s where to travel in January – and the best luxury hotels to book while you’re there.
 See you at the airport.

-Where to stay: The Oberoi, Marrakech
+Where to stay: Kasbah Tamadot

-From £763 per night.
+From £524 per night.

 Maldives